kattcrazy/tuya_unsupported_sensors/README.md

 7. Go to `Settings > Devices & Integrations > Add Integration` and search for **Tuya Unsupported Sensors**.
 3. Fill in the required details (see Tuya Dev API below) and choose a refresh interval.
 4. Select your usually unsupported sensors from the list.

+## Installation (HACS)
+1. Has been submitted to HACS as a pull request.
+Waiting for approval.

 ## Tuya Dev API
 Follow [this guide](https://github.com/azerty9971/xtend_tuya/blob/v4.2.4/docs/cloud_credentials.md) until step 5 to see how to set up the API credentials (credit @azerty9971)